How to Create a Truly Unique Innovation Hub

 There are several ways to create a unique innovation hub

 1. Define the hub’s purpose

 Make sure your employees understand your organization’s vision and why it exists beyond generating revenue.
 Effective communication and organizational knowledge are required to convey this message.
 Once you do get this across, your employees will understand what is expected of them and what tasks they must carry out, which ones must be put aside, and what initiative must be taken to achieve the results.
 Also, customers might gain a new perspective on what you stand for and relate to you differently.
-By having a clear idea, you will have an advantage in finishing what you started sooner.

 2. Focus on making an impact

-Traditional incubators seek financial growth, while innovation hubs and innovation engines seek to create a collaborative system between your workforces to lead them towards a common goal, which increases employee engagement.
+Traditional incubators seek financial growth while innovation hubs and innovation engines seek to create a collaborative system between your workforces to lead them towards a common goal which increases employee engagement.
 As your workforce becomes more engaged and collaborative, they will be able to drive your business in new directions.

 Making a difference encourages people to be creative, to go beyond obvious solutions, to share, and to take risks.
 Innovative hubs help organizations engage their employees more in disruptive innovation by shifting their focus from short-term results to vision and impact.